-2018 Audi S4
+2018 Audi S4 Review, Ratings, Specs, Prices, and Photos

 Up front, comfortable sport buckets are complemented by standard seat massagers and are widely adjustable.
 In back, the two outboard positions don’t have the same bolstering as front seat riders, but are comfortable.
 Riding hump in the S4 may be a dicey proposition depending on how aggressive the driver is—be sure to call “shotgun” first.

-The S4 features standard 60/40-split folding rear seats that help the trunk’s standard 13 cubic feet of cargo capacity.
+The S4 features standard 60/40-split folding rear seats that supplement the trunk’s standard 13 cubic feet of cargo capacity.

 Ride quality in the S4 falls closer to “comfort” than “performance,” which our backs appreciated after a long day behind the wheel.
 Audi doesn’t pipe in many engine sounds, and the rumble from quad-tipped exhausts out back is fairly muted too.
 The S4 doesn’t scream “sport sedan,” which may help explain part of its appeal.

 Like the S5, it’s hardly likely that the S4 will ever be subjected to official crash tests.
-In the absence of data, we can draw from the related A4, which was named a Top Safety Pick+ by the IIHS.
+In the absence of data, we can draw from the related A4, which was named a Top Safety Pick by the IIHS.

 The S4 comes equipped with “Pre sense city” advanced safety as standard equipment that was rated as “Superior” by the IIHS.
 Blind-spot monitors, parking sensors, and a surround-view camera system are optional extras, but thankfully a rearview camera is standard.